 If the procedure is to be carried out under regional or local anaesthesia, you can listen to the music you have brought with you via your headphones.
 Depending on the procedure and if you wish to do so, you can follow the examination and surgery on a screen.

 After a general or regional anaesthetic, a specially trained specialist team will look after you on the recovery ward.
 Please be aware that you cannot always be housed on the recovery ward in accordance with your insurance status.
 After certain procedures or examinations conducted under local anaesthetic, you may be taken back directly to your room.

 Any pain which arises after the surgery will be treated by the anaesthesia team with pain relief procedures which are adjusted individually to your needs and your state of health.
 These include patient controlled pain procedures (PCA) or treatments using special catheters (PDA) for patients who have undergone larger operations.
 Your anaesthetist will discuss this procedure with you in detail during the pre-op meeting.

-Your attending doctor will visit you daily, answer any questions you may have and discuss your ongoing care with you and the nursing staff.
+As a patient with private insurance, your attending doctor will visit you daily, answer any questions you may have and discuss your ongoing care with you and the nursing staff.
 The visiting hours are not fixed.

 You will find information about nursing care, hotel-style and catering services on the following sub-pages.

 Your discharge date will be determined in consultation with your doctor and the nursing staff.
 Please vacate your room by 9.00 am at the latest on this day so we can prepare it for the new patients.

 Please let your nurse know that you are leaving, and hand in your telephone card with your discharge forms at Reception.

 Follow-up care should be discussed and organised with your doctor in good time.
 Upon request, our Social Services unit will help you to plan the time after your stay in hospital.